interstar/OWL/README.md

 You'll need to have Python installed on your local machine.
 The server uses [web.py](http://webpy.org/), a copy of which is included.

-You'll need to run a short make script to set up some symbolic links on your machine.
+You'll need to run a short make script to set up some symbolic links on your machine and create the directory for pages to be stored.

     git clone https://github.com/interstar/OWL.git owl
     cd owl